ashesi-SE/news-on-time/README.md

 =====================================

 This project is a web application which plays the role of a notice board.
-This project started as an idea to solve the defeciencies of the email system of communicating events to the Ashesi University College community.
-The app provides a central hub where students can post and view information regarding social events and activities happening on campus.
+It started as an idea to solve the defeciencies of the email system of communicating events to the Ashesi University College community.
+The app provides a central hub where members can post and view information regarding social events and activities happening on campus.

 Problem and Solution Generation
 -------------------------------